facebookresearch/detectron2/projects/DensePose/doc/TOOL_APPLY_NET.md

 ```

+DensePose results are stored under `'pred_densepose'` key, which is an instance of DensePoseResult class.
 The `'pred_densepose'` object is encoded as a string,
 thus you can use `DensePoseResult.decode_png_data()` to decode the string and extract the IUV array.
 ```